ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Design

 \subsection{Local Scheduler: SlideBatching}

-The key of the batch scheduling policy lies in determining the batch capacity and the order of requests to admit.
+The key to batch scheduling lies in determining the batch capacity and the order of requests to admit.
 Our core design principle is: \textit{when possible, satisfy all request deadlines to capture full system gain; when current load cannot meet the deadlines of all requests, prioritize high-priority requests to maximize overall gain}.
 To this end, we propose the \localsched{} algorithm that effectively balances request latency and priority.

-\paragraph{Algorithm.} While batch capacity is typically defined by token budget or batch size, thanks to the latency estimator introduced in \textsection\ref{sec:batch_estimator}, we can directly transform token- or sequence-level budgets into a time-level \textit{latency budget}, comparable to request deadlines.
-Algorithm~\ref{alg:batch_policy} first sets this budget to the smallest remaining deadline among queued requests (line~6), ensuring no request misses its deadline in the current batch.
+\textbf{Algorithm.} While batch capacity is typically defined by token budget or batch size, thanks to the latency estimator introduced in \textsection\ref{sec:batch_estimator}, we can directly transform token- or sequence-level budgets into a time-level \textit{latency budget}, comparable to request deadlines.
+Alg.~\ref{alg:batch_policy} first sets this budget to the smallest remaining deadline among queued requests (line~6), ensuring no request misses its deadline in the current batch.
 To avoid overly small batches under high load, a lower bound $\eta$ is enforced (line~7).
-The core of the algorithm is the request ordering strategy in line~13: we prioritize \textsc{Urgent} requests, and within the \textsc{Urgent} group, we schedule requests in descending order of their \textit{density} (line~5).
+The core of the algorithm is the request ordering strategy (line~13): we prioritize \textsc{Urgent} requests, and within the \textsc{Urgent} group, we schedule requests in descending order of their \textit{density} (line~5).
 The remaining requests are scheduled in ascending order of their remaining time to deadline ($r.\text{remain}$).
 The numbers of \textsc{Urgent} and \textsc{Normal} requests vary dynamically with the queue load, and the boundary between them \textquotedblleft slides\textquotedblright~accordingly.

-\paragraph{Adaptive Urgency Partition.} The algorithm dynamically diagnoses request urgency (lines~9--13) to prioritize \textsc{Urgent} requests at risk of missing deadlines.
-A request is \textsc{Urgent} if it is likely to miss its deadline under current load.
-This requires a load‑judgment function $\phi(req,Q)$ that compares estimated completion time against $r.\text{remain}$.
-Since a request excluded from the current batch might still be served later, $\phi$ should estimate whether it can be completed in any future batch.
+\textbf{Adaptive Urgency Partition.} The algorithm dynamically diagnoses request urgency (lines~9--13) to prioritize \textsc{Urgent} requests that are at risk of missing deadlines.
+A request is considered \textsc{Urgent} if it is likely to miss its deadline under the current load.
+This assessment requires a load‑judgment function $\phi(r,Q)$, which can be compared with the request's remaining time $r.\text{remain}$ to determine its urgency.
+Since a request excluded from the current batch may still be served in a subsequent batch, $\phi$ should estimate whether the request can be completed in any future batch.